 The Degree Audit Reporting System (DARS) is a computer-generated report for undergraduate and associate-level students.
 The audit identifies the graduation requirements that have been completed and those that still need to be fulfilled.
-Please refer to the Registrar's Office website HERE, for instruction on how to request a degree audit report.
+Please refer to the Registrar's Office website HERE, for instructons on applying for your degree and requesting a degree audit report.